kid-a/erl_gen/README.md

 Behind the hood
 ---------------

-erl_gen relies on leex and yecc to parse the CFG.
+erl_gen relies on leex and yecc to parse the `CFG`.
 The include/ directory contains the specification files, namely bnf.xrl and bnf.yrl, to generate the lexical analyzer and the parser.